 - An interdisciplinary graduate education

 - A graduate degree with a dual or combined program, formal graduate minor, or interdisciplinary specialization

 - Financial support = In 2014, over 90% of our PhD students were funded and 45% of MS students received funding.

 At Ohio State, we have a vast infrastructure to support graduate education and research at the highest level.
-Ohio State ranks 19th in research and development expenditures and a remarkable 1st nationally among public universities in industry-sponsored research.
+The College of Engineering ranks 3rd nationally in research and development expenditures, and 6th among public universities in industry-sponsored research.

 We put a strong emphasis on industry/university research collaboration because we understand the importance of the industry connection to your academic and professional development.
 Our college houses more National Science Foundation Industry University Collaborative Research Centers than any other school in the United States, and maintains a long-standing research and scholarship partnership with Honda of America Manufacturing.

 Research focuses range from solar energy to clean water to cybersecurity, and complement the array of degree programs offered through the College of Engineering.
 You can earn a master’s degree in Food, Agricultural, and Biological Engineering; City and Regional Planning; Nuclear engineering, or Landscape architecture, to name a few.

 The Office of Graduate Education – Who are we?

 We are here to support you!
 Our office oversees graduate education at the college level, with the responsibility to recruit, provide financial support, and provide professional/career development to graduate students.
 Our goal is to provide you the support and non-academic skills necessary for you to become effective leaders in a diverse and global workforce.

 For specifics about individual programs, application requirements, or direct questions to faculty/staff within a given discipline, please contact the department representatives found on our Degrees & Programs page.